-- A feature that enables Respondents to report, save and modify recipes.
+- Respondents can report, save, and modify recipes.

 What nutrient and dietary supplement databases are used in ASA24-Canada?

-The ASA24 nutrient database was adapted using the Canadian Nutrient File (CNF2015) and a Canadian recipe database used for surveillance.
+The ASA24 nutrient database was adapted using the Canadian Nutrient File (CNF2015) and a Canadian recipe database used for surveillance by Health Canada.

-A small proportion (8%) of codes from the 2009-2010 (version 5.0) and 2011-2012 Food and Nutrient Database for Dietary Studies (FNDDS) codes could not be matched to Canadian foods.
-For these, FNDDS codes were used and nutrient values were adjusted to account for fortification differences when necessary.
+Less than ten percent of codes from the 2009-2010 (version 5.0) and 2011-2012 Food and Nutrient Database for Dietary Studies (FNDDS) could not be matched to existing codes in the Canadian database.
+For these, FNDDS codes were used and nutrient values were adjusted to account for fortification differences between the two countries when necessary.

 How do I register to use ASA24-Canada?

-When registering to use ASA24-2018, Researchers have the opportunity to select the Canadian version.
+When registering to use ASA24-2018, select the Canadian version.

 Are ASA24-Canada respondents able to view the tool in English or French?

 The ASA24-Canada-2018 respondent website includes English and French language options.